 15. Slim Thug, rapper

-The Houston rapper had been promoting social distancing for weeks and had been quarantining at home, only going out for the strictly essential, like shopping for groceries.
+The Houston rapper had been promoting social distancing for weeks.
+And he had been quarantining at home, only going out for the strictly essential, like shopping for groceries.

 On Monday, March 23, he called his doctor, who told him to get tested for coronavirus.

-Slim got tested right away and the following day the results were in.
-To his surprise (because all the precautions he had been taking), he had corona.
+Slim got tested right away, and the following day, the results were in.
+To his surprise (because of all the precautions he had been taking), he had corona.

 “As careful as I’ve been -self-quarantining and staying home-, I might have went and got something to eat or did some stuff like that, simple stuff like that, nothing crazy.
 Stayed in my truck, had masks, gloves, everything on, and my test came back positive.”

-And he advised his followers: “Sit home, self-quarantine, do not come outside for however long they’re saying.
+He advised his followers to: “Sit home, self-quarantine, do not come outside for however long they’re saying.
 If you have symptoms, you need to go get checked out or whatever.”

 He also told ABC13 that he was going to spend his quarantine making music.
 “I’m not going to go crazy.
 It’s only two weeks.
 This ain’t jail.
 I don’t mind waiting for two weeks to get back to life.”